aszego/spring-boot-configuration-properties-demo/Readme.md

 # Spring Boot @ConfigurationProperties Example with environment variables

+Self-contained (dockerized) sample demonstrating how Spring Boot injects values from environment variables and files inside a configuration tree.

 Based on https://github.com/callicoder/spring-boot-configuration-properties-demo.
-Self-contaiened (dockerized) sample demonstrating how Spring Boot injects values from environment variables and files inside a configuration tree.

 ## Requirements

-Visual Studio Code and Docker.
+Visual Studio Code and a Docker-compatibel container runtime.

 ## Steps to Setup